El-Goblino/portfolio-website/application-documentation.md

 ### Layout.hbs

 - `navbar` Navigation bar.
+- `logo` Logo used in navigation bar.
+- `theme-toggle` Icon used to toggle light and dark mode in navigation menu.
 - `nav-toggle` Toggled hamburger menu used for smaller screens in navigation bar.
 - `nav-links` Page links used in the navigation bar.
 (Home, Projects, Contact.)